StevenBlack/vocab/README.md

 ### grand guignol
 Connoting a drama with strains of horror.
-It's the kind of word people like to use metaphorically.
-A difficult divorce or the cruel way someone was fired from a job might be described as a grand guignol.

 ### grandiloquent